 - No power is required for DNA computing while the computation is taking place.

-- Surprisingly, one gram of DNA contains 1021 DNA bases which is equivalent to 108 TB of data.
+- Surprisingly, one gram of DNA contains 1021 DNA bases which are equivalent to 108 TB of data.
 Hence can store all the data in the world in a few milligrams.

 So, how do encode data in a DNA strand which is mainly made, up of 4 nitrogenous bases namely: